galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

 ---
 SimBank comes with a selection of prepared Galasa tests:

-- A basic Installation Verification Test (IVT) using a manager that provides a 3270 terminal interface
+- A basic Installation Verification Test (IVT) using a manager that provides a 3270 terminal interface - `SimBankIVT.java`.
-- A test that updates an account using web services
+- A test that updates an account using web services - `BasicAccountCreditTest.java`.
-- A test that uses a provisioned account object to perform a series of credit tests.
+- A test that uses a provisioned account object to perform a series of credit tests - `ProvisionedAccountCreditTests.java`.

-## Running the SimBank installation verification test (IVT) - SimBankIVT.java
+# SimBankIVT.java
 1. Ensure that Eclipse is running and that you have launched the SimBank server as described [here](/docs/getting-started/simbank).
 1. Choose *File > New > Example*, select *SimBank example projects* and press *Next*.
 1. Confirm your *New project* prefix (it's OK to leave it as `dev.galasa.simbank`) and press *Finish*.
 In your *Package Explorer* (if it's not visible, choose *Window > Show View > Package Explorer*), two new entries appear: